We may earn money or products from the companies mentioned in this post.

 Cook that for 5 minutes and then add in your spinach, the leaves from 2 sprigs (about 1/2 tsp dried) thyme and salt and pepper to taste.
 Cook until the spinach is wilted and place in a large sieve.
 Remove as much moisture as possible by squishing down with a dish towel and then transfer to a bowl.
 If you leave the moisture in the filling your puff pastry will potentially break when you are trying to fold it!

-Sprinkle your ground flax and mix well.
+Sprinkle your ground flax and mustard and mix well.
 Also add 2-4 more sprigs (roughly 1/2 tsp dried) thyme leaves, your diced or shredded vegan cheese, rice, dijon and some salt and pepper to taste and mix well.

 Then place your remaining mushrooms in the same pan and cook for 5 minutes on each side.